swarupmishal/mishal_swarup_spring2017/final/readme.md

 Inference:
 - The Bright spots show more crime activity in past 2 years and light spots show less crime activity in past 2 years.
-- Brighter the spot more is it unsafe to stay in that locality.
+- Brighter the spot, more is it unsafe to stay in that locality.
-- If someone is considering moving to Chicago, they should try to live near places with light spots so as to avoid Crime activity.
+- If someone is considering moving to Chicago, they should try to live near places with light spots so as to avoid Criminal activity.
 --------------------------------